-Henri J. Steenkamp Chief Financial Officer, Chief Compliance Officer, Treasurer and Secretary
+Henri J. Steenkamp

+Chief Financial Officer, Chief Compliance Officer, Treasurer and Secretary

-New York, New York August 3, 2022
+New York, New York August 4, 2023

 This is an important meeting.
 To ensure proper representation at the Annual Meeting, please complete, sign, date and return the proxy card in the enclosed, self-addressed envelope, or vote your shares electronically through the Internet or by telephone.
 Please see the proxy statement and the enclosed proxy for details about electronic voting.
-Even if you vote your shares prior to the Annual Meeting, you still may attend the Annual Meeting and vote your shares in person.
+Proxies may be revoked at any time before they are exercised by submitting a written notice of revocation or subsequently executed proxy, or by attending the Annual Meeting in person.